ave-llan/swiss-tournament/README.md

 ### Usage

-First, create the tournament database and tables:.
+First, create the tournament database and tables:

-`psql` initialize the interactive terminal for PostgreSQL `\i tournament.sql` execute the contents of tournament.sql to create database and tables `\q` exit Psql interactive
+`psql` initialize the interactive terminal for PostgreSQL

+`\i tournament.sql` execute the contents of tournament.sql to create database and tables

+`\q` exit Psql interactive